Glodean White

 Glodean Beverly White (born Glodean Beverly James, October 16, 1947) is an American R&B singer, who was married to Barry White.
 In the 1980s, Glodean White made numerous appearances on Soul Train and the Soul Train Music Awards.
 She was the lead singer of the singing trio Love Unlimited.
+She was also known for extremely long fingernails.

 Personal life

 In 1974, she married Barry White.
 They had four children together and collaborated on the 1981 album Barry & Glodean.
 The couple had been separated many years prior to his death in 2003 but they never divorced.